What is an Allergy

 The word “allergy” has become a generic term to describe any negative reaction a person may have to something, even if it’s not a true allergy.
 But there are differences…

 ALLERGIES: An allergy is a reaction by the body to foreign substances, known as antigens, that are usually harmless within the bodies of other people.
-When a person is exposed to an allergen, their immune system overreacts and produces specific antibodies called immunoglobulin E (IgE) antibodies, which attach to the allergen.
-These antibodies then stimulate the release of histamine and other chemicals that cause allergy symptoms.
-Allergens can come from various sources such as pollen, pet dander, bee venom, certain foods, medications, and chemicals.
-Typical allergy symptoms can be sneezing, asthma, congestion, runny nose, digestive symptoms, skin issues, etc. A TRUE allergy engages the immune system, with an Ig reaction.
+When a person is exposed to an allergen, their immune system overreacts and produces specific antibodies called immunoglobulin E (IgE) antibodies, which bind to immune cells.
+Upon re-exposure to the allergen, these antibodies stimulate the release of histamine and other chemicals that cause allergy symptoms.

 SENSITIVITIES: A sensitivity is a reaction in which a person responds negatively to certain foods, stimuli, or environmental factors, resulting in symptoms similar to a true allergy, such as discomfort, pain, or other reactions.
 These sensitivities can include responses to noise, light, temperature, touch, weather changes, environmental factors, seasonal items, pets, or foods.
 Some people may have heightened sensitivity to only one of these factors, while others may experience multiple sensitivities.
-It is important to note that sensitivities differ from allergies, as they do not engage the immune system in the same way, meaning the body does not produce immunoglobulins (Ig’s).
-However, the symptoms can be similar.

 INTOLERANCES: A food intolerance is a condition in which a person has difficulty digesting certain foods, leading to a range of uncomfortable symptoms.
-Unlike a food allergy, which involves the immune system reacting to a specific protein in food, or a food sensitivity, where immunoglobulin involvement is rare, a food intolerance typically does not involve the immune system.
-Instead, it is caused by a lack of enzymes or other digestive factors needed to properly break down certain foods.
-An example would be:
+Unlike a food allergy, which involves the immune system reacting to a specific protein in food, or a food sensitivity, a food intolerance typically does not involve the immune system.

 Lactose intolerance – this happens when the body doesn’t make enough of the lactase enzyme to properly break down the lactose (a sugar found in milk and other dairy products).